 The tour fixed all the things that I don’t like about some of the more touristy tour experiences – the loitering, the boring bits, the inability to go rogue on the way round.
 Here, you’re totally in charge.
 Follow it in order at your own pace, pause it to go shopping, skip bits, mix it up, it’s all down to you and which mp3 you opt to listen to next.

 This got me thinking about what a great idea it is and how it’d be great if more people did audio walking tours.
-A quick search proved that there are other ones available out there, including the VoiceMap app and a handful of things to listen to here as well.
+A quick search proved that there are other ones available out there, including the VoiceMap app.
 I’d like to go one step further and have audio guides to more rural walks – coastal paths, or national trails – because I’m starting to grow my love for walking but I require a lot of direction along the way.
 It’s a great addition to my walking library though, and I know now that Jane Austen would have been aware of the Sally Lunn bun!
 I’m definitely going to check out more of these types of experiences in future.